Albert Phipps BSc (Hons), PGCE, MBPsS, MBACP (Registered), P G Dip CBT

 "Having spent the last 30 yrs+ with low self esteem, anxiety, depression and self harm tendancies my sessions with Albert have in all honesty helped me turn my life and perceptions around.
 Albert through his skillful,caring guidance has provided me with many strategies to alter the negative and unhelpful ways I've previously dealt with issues.
 His friendly, humoursome, insightful and compassionate nature provided me with someone I felt safe to be vulnerable and " me" with.
 He was never judgemental but always understanding.
 As a mental health professional myself with a previous negative experience of counselling, I can assuredly say Albert provided nothing short of a highly professional, therapeutic and effective service.
 I am more than grateful for the positive input and impact Albert has had on my life.
 The best money I've ever spent!!!".

-Finally as I have no other regular commitments (apart from Fridays when I do my voluntary counseling at mhist) I am available during normal office hours, moreover evening and weekend appointments are also available, contact me for further details.
-Unfortunately, I am unable to offer home visits.
+Finally as I have no other regular commitments (apart from Fridays when I do my voluntary counseling at mhist) I am available during normal office hours, moreover evening and weekends are possible please ask.

 Training, qualifications & experience